-Research team employ a task-oriented team of expert marine mechanical and electrical engineers and operators to advance further capability in the creation of a readily deployable, easily handled, variable speed, and long range AUV capable of detecting and mapping oil spills under ice.
+The research team employ a task-oriented team of expert oceanographic mechanical, software and electrical engineers and operators to advance further capability in the creation of a readily deployable, easily handled, variable speed, and long range AUV capable of detecting and mapping oil spills under ice and in open water.
 The team leverages prior investments in AUV research and oil sensor technology, and under-ice operations.
-The overall objective is to leverage mechanical and electrical engineering to design, create, and test LRAUV and associated systems with sensors, navigation, and chemical mapping to operate under ice, while advancing reduced cost manufacture and create a project partnership with USCG RDC.
+The research method planned for Program Year 7 includes five pillars of coordinated activities.
+1) Technical development, 2) advanced testing, 3) completion of vehicle improvements from lessons learned) 4) documentation of engineering designs and tests, 5) Systems familiarization for the HQ USCG Program Champion designated USCG POCs.

+A critical component of ADAC Program Year 7 LRAUV System research method is to leverage mechanical and electrical engineering advances made over the past 6 years to complete technical development of the second LRAUV platform, synchronize development specifications in platform hardware and software, incorporating testing data from open water and under ice to finalize the development of two platforms and three Arctic communication buoys.
+In addition to these advances of engineering and technical development, LRAUV System team will conduct advanced tests under ice and at high latitudes to evaluate and validate LRAUV System capabilities in sensors, navigation, and chemical mapping, while advancing reduced cost manufacture and working with the HQ USCG Project Champion designated transition USCG office to implement an ADAC, MBARI, & WHOI developed LRAUV Systems concepts of application document developed in Program Year 6.

 The ADAC LRAUV project is entering the critical push to Arctic demonstration of the full suite of capabilities required for oil spill response.
-Since this project has a series of ‘Arctic firsts,’ the effort is structured in a test-evaluate-fix cycle.
-Field programs are intended to push the envelope of discrete capabilities (logistics, homing, docking, navigation, sensing,etc.) to identify strategies for improving system performance and reliability.
-In parallel with this evolution, the hand-off of LRAUV operations from MBARI to WHOI is laying the groundwork for the ultimate goal of an operational system.
+Since this project has a series of ‘Arctic firsts,’ the effort is structured in a “test-evaluate-fix” cycle.
+Field programs are intended to push the envelope of discrete capabilities (logistics, homing, docking, navigation, sensing, software etc.) to identify strategies for improving system performance and reliability.
+In parallel with this evolution, the hand-off of LRAUV operations from MBARI to WHOI is laying the groundwork for the goal in providing USCG an available technical support entity capable to provide USCG on-call support as USCG determines suitable for LRAUV as an operational system.

-In year six the first under-ice operations are ingbeing carried out.
-As this is written, the Polaris LRAUV is back from its first under-ice tests in Bog Lake, Maine.
+In ADAC Program Year 6, researchers conducted the first under-ice operations at Bog Lake, Maine.
 Follow-up activity to the tests falls roughly into two categories – basic functionality that needs improvement, and system-level lessons that could generate significant rework.
 Examples of the former from the most recent tests include improving performance of the docking latch and undocking behavior.
-An example of the latter is improving ice-buoy endurance.
-Our philosophy is to learn all the lessons associated with Arctic tests, making only essential fixes, before making significant system level modifications.
-Our expectation is that these accumulated lessons, including many not learned yet, will be addressed in a round of transition engineering activity later in the project.
-The alternative, making significant upgrades while we are still working though Arctic capabilities introduces significant additional testing costs (to test the systems that have been upgraded) and schedule risk.
+An example of the latter is improving ice-buoy endurance as well as a reverse thrust capability for undocking.
+Research philosophy is to learn all the lessons associated with Arctic tests, making only essential fixes, before making significant system level modifications.
+Investigative team expectation is that these accumulated lessons, including many not learned yet, will be addressed in a round of transition engineering activity later in the program year.
+The alternative, making significant upgrades while researchers are still working though Arctic capabilities introduces significant additional testing costs (to test the systems that have been upgraded) and schedule risk.